sarahsaleem05/OrangeHRM-TestNG/README.md

 # OrangeHRM-TestNG

 This repository contains Selenium WebDriver tests written in Java using TestNG for automating the OrangeHRM demo application.

-# Overview
-The tests include:
+It contains two test suites:

-# Test Suite: Login Verification
+# Test Suite 1: Login Verification

 • Launch OrangeHRM.